Abhilash5880/NETFLIX_Show-Recap/README.md

 ### ✨ Features

-* **Intelligent Episode Detection:** Automatically identifies the show, season, and episode you are currently watching on Netflix. (for now only works with the NETFLIX title page, will add more integrations later on)
+* **Intelligent Episode Detection:** Automatically identifies the show, season, and episode you are currently watching on Netflix. (for now only works with NETFLIX on particular show's title page, will add more integrations later on)
 * **AI-Powered Summaries:** Utilizes a powerful Hugging Face model to generate brief, relevant recaps of events leading up to the current episode.
 * **Quick Memory Refresh:** Get 3-4 bullet points summarizing previous events, perfect for reminding yourself of the plot without spoilers.
 * **Seamless Integration:** Designed to work directly within your Netflix browser tab.